ORTools4MTEX/ORTools/README.md

 - Syntax
   -  plotPODF_transformation(job,hParent,hChild)
 - Input
-  - hParent     - @Miller
+  - hParent     - @Miller  (parent polefigures to plot)
-  - hChild      - @Miller
+  - hChild      - @Miller  (child polefigures to plot)
 - Options
   - odfSecP      - array with angles of parent ODF section to display
   - odfSecC      - array with angles of child ODF section to display
   - variantId    - list with specific variant Ids to plot
   - halfwidth    - halfwidth for ODF calculation
-  - nrPoints     - Nr of points to be written into the VPSC file
+  - nrPoints     - nr of points to be written into the VPSC file
   - colormap     - colormap string

 <p align="center">